jamesma100/jamesma100.github.io/_posts/2024-11-27-currying-in-c.md

 layout: post
 title: "Currying C functions using a heap-based trampoline"
 ---
-Suppose you are implementing some sort of system that dispatches jobs to workers.
-You have a function, and with it some arguments, that you would like to send off to a worker thread to be completed in a non-blocking manner.
+Suppose you have a function and an argument that you want to send off to a worker thread.
-The canonical way to do this is in C is via `pthread_create()`, but it unfortunately takes only a void pointer to be passed into the supplied function, making it difficult to pass in an arbitrary number of arguments.
+The canonical way to do this in C is via `pthread_create()`.

 ```
 $ man pthread_create